Minnesota Infant Care & Education Center

 Communication

-Come visit us today!
-Click here or call us at (952) 358-2020 for Eden Prairie or (763) 951-2032 for Brooklyn Park to schedule a visit today!
-With locations in Eden Prairie and Brooklyn Park, we serve the entire Minneapolis area.
+Come visit us!
+Click here or call us at (952) 358-2020 for Eden Prairie or (763) 951-2032 for Brooklyn Park to schedule your tour today!

 How are infant care centers different from daycare centers?